Tamilvelan26/Credit-Card-Fraud-Prediction-using-Machine-Learning/README.md

 ## Final Model

-The model build by using RandomForest machine learning algorithm gives more accuracy score than other machine learning model.
+The model build using RandomForest machine learning algorithm gives more accuracy score than other machine learning model which is finilized and saved for future prediction.